Overview

 In-person Guided Engineering Tours

 Guided engineering tours during the academic year are offered by members of the Tau Beta Pi engineering honor society, who are juniors and seniors who are able to describe their experiences as engineering students at Princeton while providing an overview of the academic programs and facilities.
-Guides will begin the tour promptly at 11:30 a.m. from the SEAS Undergraduate Affairs Office, room C209 in the Engineering Quadrangle (E-Quad), which is K3 on the campus map.
+Guides will begin the tour promptly at 11:30 a.m. from the SEAS Undergraduate Affairs Office, room C209 in the Engineering Quadrangle (E-Quad), which is in the PROSPECT AVENUE neighborhood on the campus map.
 Tours last 45 minutes to an hour and are offered Monday through Friday, when classes are in session.
 Unfortunately, we are unable to offer guided tours on weekends, during Reading Period (just before exams) and exams, or during breaks.
 Here are our available tour dates.
-Please check back in July 2024 for our fall engineering tour schedule.
+Please check back in January 2025 for our spring engineering tour schedule.

 We ask that you please RSVP and follow the instructions.
 Helpful information, like parking on campus, is available using the tabs in the upper right.
 An email confirmation will be sent.
 Please be aware that during high school vacation weeks in February and April, as well as on holidays such as Veterans’ Day, there is a very heavy demand for guided tours.
 Since Princeton students have to meet academic obligations, we do not have large numbers of guides available, so the tours during peak periods can get very large.
 If possible, please plan to visit outside these periods.